seanpmaxwell/Typescript-Best-Practices/README.md

-# Typescript-Best-Practices (Most of these work for JavaScript too!)
+# Typescript-Best-Practices
-Patterns and Best Practices for procedural Typescript development follow the rule of 4 principle
+Patterns and Best Practices for procedural Typescript/JavaScript development following the rule of 4 principle

 ## Files/Folder Organization